 4. For on-the-spot audits, the following shall also apply:

-(a) the Commission shall give at least 15 working days’ notice for the audit to the competent programme authority, except in urgent cases.
-Officials or authorised representatives of the Member State may take part in such audits.
+(a) the Commission shall give at least 15 working days’ notice for the audit to the competent programme authority, except in urgent cases; officials or authorised representatives of the Member State may take part in such audits;

-(b) where the application of national provisions reserves certain acts for agents specifically designated by national legislation, Commission officials and authorised representatives shall have access to the information thus obtained without prejudice to the competences of national courts and in full respect of the fundamental rights of the legal subjects concerned.
+(b) where the application of national provisions reserves certain acts for agents specifically designated by national legislation, Commission officials and authorised representatives shall have access to the information thus obtained without prejudice to the competences of national courts and in full respect of the fundamental rights of the legal subjects concerned;

-(c) the Commission shall transmit the preliminary audit findings no later than 3 months after the last day of the audit, to the competent Member State authority.
+(c) the Commission shall transmit the preliminary audit findings to the competent Member State authority no later than 3 months after the last day of the audit;

-(d) the Commission shall transmit the audit report no later than 3 months from the date of receiving a complete reply from the competent Member State authority to the preliminary audit findings.
-The Member State’s reply shall be considered complete in the absence of a request from the Commission to provide further information or a revised document within 2 months from the date of receipt of the Member State's response.
+(d) the Commission shall transmit the audit report no later than 3 months from the date of receiving a complete reply from the competent Member State authority to the preliminary audit findings; the Member State’s reply shall be considered complete in the absence of a request from the Commission to provide further information or a revised document within 2 months from the date of receipt of the Member State's response.

-For the purpose of complying with the time limits set out in points (c) and (d) above, the Commission shall make available the preliminary audit findings and the audit report in at least one of the official languages of the institutions of the Union.
+For the purpose of complying with the time limits set out in points (c) and (d) of the first subparagraph of this paragraph, the Commission shall make available the preliminary audit findings and the audit report in at least one of the official languages of the institutions of the Union.

-The time limits referred to in points (c) and (d) may be extended when it is deemed necessary and agreed upon between the Commission and the competent Member State authority.
+The time limits referred to in points (c) and (d) of the first subparagraph of this paragraph may be extended where it is deemed necessary and agreed upon between the Commission and the competent Member State authority.

-Where a time limit is set for a reply by the Member State to the preliminary audit findings or the audit report referred to in points (c) and (d), that time limit shall start upon their receipt by the competent Member State authority in at least one of the official languages of the concerned Member State.
+Where a time limit is set for a reply by the Member State to the preliminary audit findings or the audit report referred to in points (c) and (d) of the first subparagraph of this paragraph, that time limit shall start upon their receipt by the competent Member State authority in at least one of the official languages of the concerned Member State.

 Article 71 Programme authorities

-1. For the purposes of Article [63(3)] of the Financial Regulation, the Member State shall identify for each programme a managing authority and an audit authority.
-Where a Member State entrusts the accounting function to a body other than the managing authority in accordance with Article 72(2), the body concerned shall also be identified as a programme authority.
+1. For the purposes of Article 63(3) of the Financial Regulation, the Member State shall identify for each programme a managing authority and an audit authority.
+Where a Member State entrusts the accounting function to a body other than the managing authority in accordance with Article 72(2) of this Regulation, the body concerned shall also be identified as a programme authority.
 Those same authorities may be responsible for more than one programme.

 2. The audit authority shall be a public authority.
 Audit work may be carried out by a public or private body other than the audit authority under its responsibility.
-The audit authority and any body carrying out audit work under the responsibility of the audit authority shall be functionally independent from the auditees.
+The audit authority and any such body carrying out audit work under the responsibility of the audit authority shall be functionally independent from the auditees.

 3. The managing authority may identify one or more intermediate bodies to carry out certain tasks under its responsibility.
 Arrangements between the managing authority and intermediate bodies shall be recorded in writing.